 - cholesterol ratio (total cholesterol/HDL) — ideally this should be below 4 mmol/L

-The reference ranges for LDL particle number is (when your results are in mmol/L) are:
+The reference ranges for LDL particle size is (when your results are in mmol/L) are:

 - less than 0.87 is ideal